riazul701/DB-Backup-Restore/README.md

 * It includes feature like - Backup database with time (Both local PC and FTP server), Restore latest database using time, Fetch database from FTP server, Keep last 5 database backup.

+* In FTP database backup folder, create `.htaccess` file and enter this code `Deny From All`.
+This will restrict public access from database files.

 ## Commands
 * For Xampp (Windows/Linux) open any terminal window and execute command.
 ```shellscript